 Cons of Working For Scribie

 The extremely low pay rate is by far the biggest drawback of Scribie.
-With many transcription services offering a rate of $10 to $20 for an audio file, it may seems a bit ridiculous to start at only $1 per audio file.
+With many transcription services offering a rate of $10 to $20 for an audio file, it may seem a bit ridiculous to start at only $1 per audio file.
 If you have previous experience with audio transcription you will no doubt be able to use your experience to find some transcription projects that pay much better.
 Another smaller drawback is that if you withdraw the funds to your PayPal account before they reach a threshold of $30 you will be charged a 2% fee on the withdrawal.

 The Final Verdict on Scribie